theodoreOnzGit/neovideConfig/3_git_Integration/README.md

 # Git Integration

-The most important git plugin for vim or neovim personally is:
+The most important git plugin for vim or neovim for me personally is:

 vim-gitgutter:
 https://github.com/airblade/vim-gitgutter